-Region exiting detection function detects people, vehicles or other objects which exit from a predefined virtual region, and some certain actions can be taken when the alarm is triggered.
+For certain network cameras, region exiting detection function detects people, vehicles or other objects which exit from a pre-defined virtual region, and some certain actions can be taken when the alarm is triggered.

-- 1. Go to Configuration → Event → Smart Event → Region Exiting.

-- 2. Set Camera.
+- 1. Go to Configuration → Event → Smart Event → Region Exiting. - 2.
+Set Camera.

-- 3. Turn on Enable.

-- 4. Optional: Check Save VCA Picture to save the captured pictures of VCA detection. - 5.
+- 3. Turn on Enable. - 4.
+Optional: Check Save VCA Picture to save the captured pictures of VCA detection. - 5.
 Set the detection rules and detection areas. - 1) Set Arming Area.
 Up to 4 arming areas are selectable. - 2) Adjust Sensitivity.
 Sensitivity: Range [0-100].
 The higher the value is, the more easily the detection alarm can be triggered. - 3) Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human body or vehicle.